Patrick Gilligan 43511

 Literacy | Recorded as being semi-literate as at 3 July 1857.1 |

-Convict No. | Assigned with Convict No. 4367 on 3 July 1857.1 |
+Convict No | Assigned with Convict No. 4367 on 3 July 1857.1 |

 Ticket of Leave | His Ticket of Leave was granted on 29 January 1859 at Western Australia.1 |

-Census_1859York | James Smith 4367 appeared on the 1859 York census at York, Western Australia, on the premises of G M Meares.3 |
+Census_1859York | He appeared on the 1859 York census at York, Western Australia, on the premises of G M Meares.3 |

 Conditional Pardon | His Conditional Pardon was granted on 10 September 1861 at Western Australia.1 |